jacksund/simmate/docs/getting_started/installation/command_line.md

 ```

 !!! tip
     Think of each command as a "button".
 For instance, the command `cd` stands for "change directory".
-When you use it, it opens a new folder to view its contents -- similar to double-clicking a folder to open it.
+When you use it, it opens a new folder to view its contents -- just like double-clicking a folder to open it.

 ----------------------------------------------------------------------

 ## Mastering new commands

 !!! tip
     For more basic commands, refer to [this cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) or take [a comprehensive tutorial](https://www.codecademy.com/learn/learn-the-command-line).
 Remembering commands will come gradually, so keep this cheat-sheet handy.
 We strongly suggest that you spend 30 minutes going through these links after completing this tutorial.

 The challenging part with the command-line is knowing what to type.
-However, most programs have a single command that forms the base of more complex commands.
+However, most programs have a single command that forms the base of more advanced one.
 For anaconda, the command is `conda`.
 If you're unsure about its function or usage, simply add `--help` to it.
 Type in the command `conda --help` and you'll see an output like this:

 ``` shell
 conda --help